aiman-al-masoud/psittacus/README.md

 * Language lovers in general. 🌍
 * Teachers of any language that need to share quick homeworks/lessons with their students. 📚
-* Speakers of endangered languages that wish to preserve and spread their native tounge. 🌱 📼
+* Speakers of endangered languages that wish to preserve and spread their native tongue. 🌱 📼
 * Conlangers that want the world to learn their constructed language. 🤓
 * And many more...